Category: Jazz

 -

-Liner Note: Liquid Krystall Displayed
+jazz: Liner Note — Liquid Krystall Displayed

 It’s about sounds for me — colors, textures — not licks or notes.